kylelscott/RPi-Twilio-Notification-Enabled-Security-System/README.md

 ![demo1](/demo_images/demo1.png)
-This image shows a bounding box around my subject (neighbor) intruding in my living room (watering my plants).
+This image shows a bounding box around my subject (neighbor), in the bottom left corner of the frame, intruding in my living room (watering my plants).
 It also displays the Room Status in the top left corner.

 ![demo2](/demo_images/demo4.png)